 1) Identify the Right Influencers/Content Creators Relevant to Your Company’s Objectives and Audience.

-Developing a plan for how you will attract the right influencer and engage with them is crucial for many businesses, from fashion to household items.
-Which type of influencer are you targeting, i.e. mega – influencers, macro-influencers or micro-influencer?
+Developing a plan to attract the right social influencer and engage with them is crucial for many businesses, from fashion to household items.
+Which type of influencer are you targeting, i.e. mega–influencers, macro-influencers or micro-influencer?
 What content do they need from you?
 How often should you communicate via their email address, etc.?

-Identifying the right influencer relevant to your brand’s objectives and the audience is one of the biggest challenges and struggle to run influencer marketing.
-As mentioned above, all influencers, including micro-influencers, are content creators who are followed by a community fans who aspire to be like them.
-Therefore, brands need to be very cautious when choosing and engaging an influencer, especially a micro-influencer.
+Identifying the right influencer relevant to your brand’s objectives and the audience is one of the biggest challenges and struggles of running influencer marketing.
+As mentioned above, all influencers, including celebrities and micro-influencers, are content creators, followed by a community of fans who aspire to be like them.
+Therefore, brands must be cautious when choosing and engaging an influencer, especially a micro-influencer.

-Influencer discovery, i.e. finding the right influencer, is the major challenge, and this step is critical for the rest of the campaign.
-The way the influencer will embody your brand and embrace your brand’s message will determine the success of your campaign.
+Influencer discovery, i.e. finding the right influencer, is the major challenge and critical for the rest of the campaign.
+How the influencer will embody your brand and embrace your brand’s message will determine the success of your campaign.

-Create an editorial calendar that includes these elements so everyone knows what is coming up next!
-You need to schedule time in advance so you can work with your influencer to create great content.
-Organisations need to cultivate relationships with authentic influencers by being responsive when reaching out to you or asking questions about their needs.
+Create an editorial calendar that includes these elements so everyone knows what is coming next!
+You must schedule a time to work with your influencer to create great content.
+Organisations must cultivate relationships with authentic influencers by being responsive when reaching out to you or asking questions about their needs.

-You need to ensure that you select an influencer that is the right fit for your organisation.
-For instance, if your organisation focuses on child welfare, you need to avoid an influencer whose content portrays hitting a child.
+You must ensure that you select an influencer that is the right fit for your organisation.
+For instance, if your organisation focuses on child welfare, you must avoid an influencer whose content portrays hitting a child.

 2) Measuring the ROI of influencer marketing is challenging.

 Authentic Influencers are an essential part of any brand’s influencer marketing strategy, but measuring their effectiveness can be challenging.
-According to a performance-based marketing company report, of those marketers surveyed, 50% indicated that measuring ROI continues to be the most significant pain point in influencer marketing.
+According to a performance-based marketing company report, of those marketers surveyed, 50% indicated that measuring ROI is the most significant pain point in influencer marketing.
 Engagement is still the most critical way marketers measure influencer marketing performance (89%), followed by impressions (67%) and brand awareness (65%).

-To measure the return on investment for influencer campaigns, brands need to understand how much they’re spending compared with what they get back from these relationships.
+To measure the return on investment for influencer campaigns, brands need to understand how much they spend compared with what they get back from these relationships.
 But many factors make this measurement tricky.

 To prove the return on investment of influencer marketing campaigns, brands need to understand what makes them work well.
 They also have to know which metrics they should use to measure their success.

 In addition, companies must learn to collaborate with mega and macro-influencers with a large follower base and smaller micro-influencers who may not have the same reach but get loads of engagement.
 Diversifying your influencer selection will also enable more excellent vertical coverage.
-For best results, work with influencers whose content already resonates with your brand.
+Work with influencers whose content already resonates with your brand for the best results.

 3) Transparency, Authenticity and Integrity of the Influencer

 Influencers are individuals who influence others through their actions or words.
-They can be celebrities, politicians, business leaders, sports stars, etc. In today’s world, we see different examples of influential figures whose behaviour is not always ethical.
-For example, there has been much controversy surrounding the use of Twitter to spread fake news during elections.
-There also seems to be no limit to how far some people will go to make money from other people’s misfortune.
+They can be celebrities, politicians, business leaders, sports stars, etc. We see examples of influential figures whose behaviour is not always ethical today.
+For example, there has been much controversy surrounding using X (Twitter) to spread fake news during elections.
+There also seems to be no limit to how far some people will go to profit from other people’s misfortune.

 Therefore, authenticity is crucial to influencer marketing.
 But, authenticity here extends far beyond any single piece of content.
-It does not (and cannot) limit professionals from partnering with brands they have never worked with before.
-Also, it cannot force people to advertise brands in a way that does not accurately reflect who they are as individuals.
+It does not (and cannot) limit professionals from partnering with brands they have never worked with.
+Also, it cannot force people to advertise brands that do not accurately reflect who they are as individuals.

-For instance, in Nigeria, it is common to see brands engaging in one-off campaigns with influencers.
+For instance, it is common to see brands engaging in one-off campaigns with influencers in Nigeria.
 Then they jump from one influencer to another.
 It is not the best.

-To understand how these fraudulent activities work, we need to first look at what makes up a ‘fake follower’ account.
+To understand how these fraudulent activities work, we must first look at what makes up a ‘fake follower’ account.

-Fake influencers with fake accounts outnumber genuine creators and social media users and are still an issue in 2021.
+Fake influencers with fake accounts outnumber genuine creators and social media users and are still an issue today.
 What are some ways to prevent being duped by counterfeit influencers?
-Well, for starters, I suggest you read my post on How to Avoid Being Scammed by So-called Social Media Influencers.
-I also recommend scheduling a consultation session if you need further help in selecting the right influencer for your marketing campaigns.
+Well, I suggest you read my post on How to Avoid Being Scammed by So-called Social Media Influencers.
+I also recommend scheduling a consultation session if you need further help selecting the right influencer for your marketing campaigns.
 I can help you separate the wheat from the chaff.

 5) Influencers Have No Clear Direction for Their Brand.

-A brand is an intangible asset that represents your company or organisation to customers.
+A brand is an intangible asset representing your company or organisation to customers.
 We create brands through marketing efforts such as advertising campaigns, product packaging, and website design.

 In today’s world, brands have become more critical than ever before.
 They help companies communicate with consumers about what they offer and how those offerings can benefit them.
-However, many businesses struggle to create effective branding strategies because there isn’t much guidance from influencer experts.
+However, many businesses struggle to create effective branding strategies because influencers don’t provide much guidance.

 6) Dependent on Platforms/Social Algorithm Updates

-Social algorithms are becoming more critical to our daily lives as they help us decide what we should do next or where we should go based on information that is available from other users.
+Social algorithms are becoming more critical to our daily lives as they help us decide what we should do next or where we should go based on information from other users.

-In recent years, there has been an increase in companies using social networks such as Instagram, YouTube, TikTok, Snapchat, Facebook, and Twitter for marketing.
-These social platforms have become so popular because they allow businesses to target their customers with specific messages at particular times.
+In recent years, there has been an increase in companies using social networks such as Instagram, YouTube, TikTok, Snapchat, Facebook, and X (Twitter) for marketing.
+These social platforms have become popular because they allow businesses to target customers with specific messages at particular times.